 Course Summary – Structures of Life

-The Structures of Life Module consists of four investigations dealing with big ideas in life science—plants and animals are organisms and exhibit a variety of strategies for life, organisms are complex and have a variety of observable structures and behaviors, organisms have varied but predictable life cycles and reproduce their own kind, and individual organisms have variations in their traits that may provide an advantage in surviving in the environment.
 Students observe, compare, categorize, and care for a selection of organisms.
-Students engage in science and engineering practices to investigate structures and behaviors of the organisms and learn how some of the structures function in growth and survival.
+Students engage in science and engineering practices to investigate structures and behaviors of the organisms and learn how some of the structures function in growth, survival, and reproduction.
 Students look at the interactions between organisms of the same kind, among organisms of different kinds, and between the environment and populations over time.
 Students focus on these crosscutting concepts to develop understandings about organisms and population survival—patterns; cause and effect; scale, proportion, and quantity; systems and system models; structure and function; and stability and change

 For a description of each investigation in the STRUCTURES OF LIFE and the correlations to the National Science Education Standards, download the STRUCTURES OF LIFE Module Overview PDF.

 © 2018 UC Regents